jualat/CleanRLHF/framework/README.md

 This framework implements RLHF and is oriented towards [PEBBLE](https://arxiv.org/abs/2106.05091).
 It is based on [SAC](https://arxiv.org/abs/1801.01290), an off-policy actor-critic algorithm for deep RL.

 There also exists an implementation of [PrefPPO](https://arxiv.org/abs/1706.03741) (WIP), which is a faster but less efficient approach to RLHF.
-Additionally to implementing these two papers, several features have been added.
-They are aimed at improving the performance as well as the user experience of our program and are documented [below](#features).
+Additionally to the implementations of these two papers, several features have been added, which are aimed at improving the performance as well as the user experience of our program.
+The features are [discuessed](#-performance) and are [documented](#features) below.

 ## 🚀 Performance